 Kris Danner Johnson is a second-generation German American, but she’s fluent in Spanish.
 She’s Caucasian, but attended a mostly Hispanic high school.

-Kris’s daughter was relieved her parents accepted her.
+Kristi’s daughter was relieved her parents accepted her.
 It didn’t go as smoothly with her peers, though.
 Kids who had been her friends since elementary school no longer supported her.
 She became depressed — and suicidal.

 Acceptance, support and safety